xlxs4/second-brain/docs/Projects/ESA Design Booster.md

 ---

--   try to build a momentum, then ride it, but guide it too; don't let it carry you
--   be calm, diffuse situations, avoid crowd mentality

----

 -   understand, mitigate but ultimately just be okay with the [Pareto principle](https://www.wikiwand.com/en/Pareto_principle)
 -   who gets credits? for what? is their work recognized?